TMPRSS6

 Transmembrane protease, serine 6 (also known as matriptase-2) is an enzyme that in humans is encoded by the TMPRSS6 gene.

+Based on twin studies, mutations in TMPRSS6 gene have a correlation with iron deficiency predisposition.

 The protein encoded by this gene is a type II transmembrane serine proteinase that is found attached to the cell surface.
 The encoded protein may be involved in matrix remodeling processes in the liver.